theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/walkthrough_causal_workflow7.md

 ![center](/figures/walkthrough_causal_workflow7/dag-specification-1.png)

-Five nodes, six edges.
-Three things to notice:
+Note:

 1. **Changeovers is a mediator.** Part of the shift effect on breakdown flows through changeovers (shift -> changeovers -> breakdown).
 The rest is the *direct* shift effect.
 This distinction matters for intervention: if you can reduce changeovers, you block the mediated path.
 If you can't, the direct effect tells you what's left.

 2. **Run_hours is a descendant of breakdown**, not a cause.
 Including it in a regression would condition on a *collider descendant* --- introducing bias.
 The DAG tells us to leave it out.

 3. **Machine group is a confounder** (common cause of changeovers and breakdown).
 We must adjust for it.

 ## Testing the DAG